 What do the Optimize numbers mean?

-There are five numbers in the main screen of the Optimize app: OTS, Sleep, HRV, Load and Optimization Score.
+There are five numbers on the main screen of the Optimize app: OTS, Sleep, HRV, Load, and Optimization Score.
 This article explains what each means, where the data comes from, and what you do with this information.

-At a glance, Optimize helps you answer these key questions:
+Then the Optimize needle visually displays the balance between your training and recovery.
+At a glance, Optimize helps answer these key questions:

 - Should I take a rest day?